 Lindsay Schmidt, PA-C

 Lindsay grew up in Iuka, Kansas and went to school in neighboring Pratt, Kansas.
 After attaining degrees at both Kansas State University and The University of Nebraska Medical Center, Lindsay began working as a Physician Assistant in Orthopedic Surgery in Kansas City in 2010.
 She currently works at The University of Kansas Health System in upper extremity orthopedic surgery.
-She lives with her husband Brandon and their daughter Ava in Shawnee, Kansas.
+She lives with her husband Brandon and their two daughters in Shawnee, Kansas.

 Dr. E. Bruce Toby

 Dr. Toby was born in Lafayette, Indiana.
 He enjoyed playing football for his undefeated high school team.
 He went on to receive an Engineering degree from Purdue.
 He graduated Medical School from Indiana University Medical School.
 He completed his Orthopedic Residency at Wake Forest and then his fellowship in hand surgery/microvascular surgery at Duke.
 He is the chairman of Orthopedic Surgery and continues to practice at the University of Kansas Health System.
 He lives in Overland Park with his wife Dolores and his 2 hunting dogs.
-His son Sam is in the US Army and his daughter Rachel and her husband live in St. Louis.
+His son Sam is in the US Army and his daughter Rachel, her husband and their son live in St. Louis.

 Brandon Schmidt, PE